xplorer²

 Figure 17.
 Rule based filtering dialog

 Hyper filter dialogs have 3 sections that define the filter (name [1-3], contained text [4] and additional rules [5]).
 At least one section needs to be filled in with your file matching parameters.
 Empty sections appear disabled (ghosted) to minimize visual clutter in this admittedly complicated dialog.
+If you don't need all these fine tuned parameters, click simple version [9] and you will switch to simple mode.
 Let's have a quick look at the input fields:

 You can define hyper-filters with as few or many criteria as you want.
 You can go from a nearly empty filter (e.g. all fields clear except for Folders box that will find all folders) all the way to any arbitrarily complex filter with tens of rules combined in boolean contexts.
 Only items that match all aspects of the filter are considered hits.